 About the Author

-Leona Henryson is a freelance writer and UX designer.
-She is also a contributing writer for various blogs.
-When she is not writing or designing, she is swimming or hiking.
+Leona Henryson freelance writer and UX designer.
+Also, she is a contributing writer for various blogs, including Writersquad.
+When she is not writing or designing, she is swimming, hiking, and, weather permitting, snowboarding.

 Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.